dwiivan15/dwiivan15/README.md

 # Hello Everyone

-I am a Mathematics student at Universitas Gadjah Mada (UGM) with a strong interest in data analysis.
-I have a high level of enthusiasm for understanding and processing data to generate meaningful insights.
-Throughout my academic journey, I have developed skills in Python programming, which I use for data analysis and mathematical modeling.
-I am always eager to learn new things and seek opportunities to apply my skills in real-world projects.
+I am a Mathematics fresh graduate from Universitas Gadjah Mada (UGM) with a strong interest in analysis, problem-solving, and continuous skill development.
+My academic background has strengthened my logical and analytical thinking abilities, as well as my adaptability in diverse work environments.
+I am highly motivated to keep learning and to make meaningful contributions in a professional and collaborative setting.